 Presentation label on inside board: "To Eddie Hart, for regular attendance and good conduct.
 9th Jan 1904.
 Ridgeway St Sunday School, Moss Side."

-Book is in good condition considering its age.
+This book is in good condition considering its age.
 Boards, spine and pages are all intact albeit with discolouration and some marks.